3mdeb/news-and-ideas/blog/content/post/2024-04-12-odroid-m1-secure-boot.md

 ---
 title: Enabling Secure Boot on ODROID M1 (RK3568B)
-abstract: 'This blog post describes how to enable Secure Boot/Mode on ODROID-M1(RK3568B).
+abstract: 'This blog post describes how to enable Secure Boot on ODROID-M1(RK3568B).
 Read how to write hash of public key to OTP memory, how to sign loader and how to build signed U-Boot with enabled signature verification.'
 cover: /covers/rockchip-logo.jpg